emma31-dev/Reactive-news-app/README.md

 | `public/` | Static assets |
 | `contracts/` | Solidity contract stubs |

-## 🧪 Mock Data Generation
+## 🧪 Mock Data Generation (Deterministic, Stateless)

-`/api/news` produces randomized events with categories and metadata.
-IDs are sequential (zero-padded) and kept in-memory only for the lifetime of the server process.
+`/api/news` now derives the feed purely from wall-clock time – no in-memory timers to break in serverless / cold start environments.
+Each 10‑second interval since a fixed anchor timestamp yields a deterministic set of synthetic events (one per supported chain).
+The server reconstructs the most recent intervals on demand and returns at most the latest 500 events (multi-chain expansion drastically increases freshness versus single-source generation).

+ID Strategy:
+- Each interval has an index (monotonically increasing since anchor)
+- Each chain event inside that interval is composed into a unique ID (e.g. `<interval>-<chainKey>`)
+- This guarantees stability (same request within the same interval returns identical IDs) and continuity (no resets after deployments).

+Benefits:
+- Consistent behavior across serverless cold starts (no duplication or regression)
+- Easy to reason about upper bounds (500 window) and cadence (10s)
+- Enables client polling alignment and pause/resume without race conditions

-## 🔄 Polling & Updates
+## 🔄 Polling & Updates (Aligned 10s Cadence)

-- Server generates a new event every 15 seconds.
+- Server conceptually "generates" (derives) a new multi-chain batch every 10 seconds
-- Client polls every 30 seconds.
+- Client polls every 10 seconds (aligned) while auto-refresh is enabled
+- Auto-refresh can be paused (stops network calls) and resumed via UI toggle
+- Manual Refresh button triggers an immediate fetch regardless of auto state
-- New events merged at top, old trimmed.
+- New events merged at top; oldest trimmed to maintain 500 window
+- Cumulative total increments even when items fall out of the window

+### Auto-Refresh Control
+`NewsContext` exposes:
+- `autoRefresh` (boolean)
+- `pauseAutoRefresh()` / `resumeAutoRefresh()`
+- `refreshNews()` (manual on-demand fetch)

+UI shows a Stop / Resume button plus an Updated pill when new items arrive.

 ## 🧩 Extensibility Ideas